blogfoster/wp-blogfoster-insights/README.txt

 License: MIT
 License URI: https://opensource.org/licenses/MIT

-For blogfoster affiliates: Let count your page views for blogfoster easily.
+This plugin integrates blogfoster insights into your wordpress.com blog.

 == Description ==

-The blogfoster Traffic Tracker sends every page view of this website to blogfoster.com.
-Get the website ID as shown in your blogfoster account.
-After you have entered it the blogfoster Traffic Tracker starts to work.
+This Plugin integrats blogfoster Insights into your wordpress.com blog.
+It helps us to understand your blog and help you choosing the best campaigns.
+After you have entered blogfoster Insights starts to work.

 = Languages =